ishaantaneja/ClickMe/README.md

 # ClickMe
-An application to book photographer nearby
+An application to book photographers nearby